MOLAorg/mola/docs/source/building.rst

 Since MOLA is under heavy development, it is expected that cloned repositories quickly get out of date.

-To get the latest version of all modules, run:
+To get the latest version of all modules, and clone recently added modules, run:

 .. code-block:: bash

     cd MOLA_SOURCE_ROOT_DIR
-    modules/pull-all-master.sh
+    git pull
+    git submodule update --init

 then rebuild as usual with `make`, `cmake --build .`, etc.